lagobello/lagobello-www-hugo-universal/content/faq.md

 ## 2. WHEN WILL THE PROJECT BE COMPLETED?

 The project is progressing nicely, and phase one is already completed and ready for houses to be built.
-Phase 2 shall be finished sometime in 2018.
+Phase 2 shall be finished by the end of 2018.

-## 3. Habla Español?
+## 3. HABLA ESPAÑOL?

-Como la mayor parte de la zona Rio Grande al sur de Texas, hablamos español y estamos prontos a recibir sus pedidos por informacion.
+¡Sí!
+Como la mayor parte de la zona Rio Grande al sur de Texas, hablamos español y estamos prontos a recibir sus pedidos por informes.

 ---

-> In case you haven't found the answer for your question please feel free to contact us, our customer support will be happy to help you.